Skeletonxf/Skeletonxf.github.io/source/markdown/_gameTutorial2.md

 ## Units

 Territories are fought over with units which are bought on castles.
 Castles are indicated by a black dot, and player control by the territory colour.
-There are 4* types of units, the neutral starting ones and Archers, Calvary and Infantry.
+There are 5* types of units, the neutral starting ones, defenders (also neutral) and Archers, Calvary and Infantry.
 Neutral units trade 1 for 1 in battle before dying.
 A battle of 11 against 10 will leave the former winning with 1 unit left.
 Each of the otheres are strong against or weak against the other in a rock-paper-scissors system.
 1 Archer is worth 2 Infantry, 1 Calvary is worth 2 Archers and 1 Infantry is worth 2 Calvary.
 Units can also be upgraded which doubles their strength for each level.
 1 level 4 Archer is worth 8 neutral units, 4 calvary or 16 infantry.
-All units start at level 1, and neutral units cannot be purchased or upgraded.
+All units start at level 1, and neutral units cannot be purchased or upgraded directly.

 > "But Devour, what if my country has 25 archers and 25 cavalry verse 50 infantry?"
 I hear you ask.
 Well my man, when you have multiple different units on a territory, they have to take their turns.
 Think of it like having some units in the front while others wait in the back line.
 People will have to tell me if they want their Archers in Line 1 and their Cavalry on Line 2.
 Infantry on Line 3 if they have that too.
 In this setup, the Cavalry won't fight until all the Archers are dead.
 I know it's kind of gimmicky but hey, it's the price we pay for simplicity.